 It won’t be a trip to Europe without visiting Ireland, especially Dublin!
 With a relatively low VAT rate of 23%, the country offers tourists savings of up to 14.22% on luxury purchases.
 Excellent news for those who can’t seem to stop splashing cash in the Irish capital.

-Dundrum Town Centre is a dream shopping spot as people travel from all around the country for the best prices and bargains in one of the most affluent suburbs.
-Known as a mall with everything, Dundrum houses many elegant small boutiques, trendy large chains, a cinema, as well as indoor and outdoor restaurants.
-It also holds many retail brands such as Harvey Nichols, House of Fraser, H&M, and Massimo Dutti.
-So don’t miss out on the goods!
+Dundrum Town Centre is a dream shopping spot.
+Known as the mall with everything, Dundrum houses many elegant small boutiques, trendy large chains, a cinema, as well as indoor and outdoor restaurants.
+It also holds many retail brands such as Harvey Nichols, House of Fraser, H&M, and Massimo Dutti, so don’t miss out on the goods!

 Address: Sandyford Rd, Dundrum, Dublin 16, Ireland